zomia-bootcamp/Objects/README.md

 Let’s look at what happened in the code example:

-* We declared this spaceship object with let.
-This allowed us to reassign it to a new object with identified and 'transport type' properties with no problems.
+- We declared a `spaceship` object using `let`.
+This allowed us to reassign it to a new object with properties like `identified` and `transport type` without any issues.
-* When we tried the same thing using a function designed to reassign the object passed into it, the reassignment didn’t stick (even though calling console.log() on the object produced the expected result).
+- However, when we passed the `spaceship` object into a function designed to reassign the object, the reassignment didn't have any effect (even though printing the object using `console.log()` gave us the expected result).

-* When we passed spaceship into that function, obj became a reference to the memory location of the spaceship object, but not to the spaceship variable.
-This is because the obj parameter of the tryReassignment() function is a variable in its own right.
-The body of tryReassignment() has no knowledge of the spaceship variable at all!
+- The reason for this is that when we passed `spaceship` into the function, the function's parameter (`obj`) became a reference to the memory location of the `spaceship` object, not to the `spaceship` variable itself.
+The function has no knowledge of the `spaceship` variable.
-* When we did the reassignment in the body of tryReassignment(), the obj variable came to refer to the memory location of the object {'identified' : false, 'transport type' : 'flying'}, while the spaceship variable was completely unchanged from its earlier value.
+- So when we performed the reassignment inside the function, the `obj` variable started referring to a new object `{'identified': false, 'transport type': 'flying'}`, while the `spaceship` variable remained unchanged.

 ### Exercises
 Open [./exercises/energise.js](./exercises/energise.js) and follow the instructions.